-Cargo Express Services was founded in November 1995, and became the local agents for Tropical Shipping in 1996.
+Cargo Express Services was founded in November 1995 and became the local agent for Tropical Shipping in 1996.
 Tropical Shipping is an international shipping, transportation, and distribution conglomerate owned by the Saltchuk group of companies and headquartered in Washington State.

 Brokerage services and customs clearance can be handled in-house.